Steven17D/Lego3/developer_guide.md

 Read both tests `test_tetanus.py` and `test_example.py`, make sure you understand everything!!

 explanations:
-* `@pytest.mark.lego` - This is a reference for lego plugin.
+* `@pytest.mark.lego` - This is a reference for the lego plugin.
 What happens, in general, is that lego plugin request setup from the lego manager, and returns the requested components.
 Search for this decorator in `lego` dir to find its params docstrings.
 * `def test(components)` - A fixture to return the requested components asked by the lego plugin.
 * `async` or `asyncio.*` - Search in AsycnIO.
 * `setup_method` or `setup_class` - Search in PyTest.